mateusgamba/sidebar-grid/README.md

 </div>
 ```

-It's necessary create a component for items of the grid and sidebar
+It's necessary to create a component for items of the grid and sidebar.

 ```javascript
 class ItemGrid extends Component {